 This book discussion meets on 3rd Tuesdays at 10:30 AM during the months of September through May.

 Open for Discussion is a drop-in book discussion group that focuses on expanding reading horizons through thought-provoking books.
 Featured books rotate between fiction and non-fiction.
 The informal discussions last one hour and light refreshments are usually served.
 Check out our events calendar for upcoming reads!
-Book group selections are available for checkout at the library, through interlibrary loan and area libraries with whom we have reciprocal borrowing.
-Be sure to also check digital availability through OverDrive/Libby and Hoopla!
+Copies of the selected read will be available to sign out at the Adult Information Desk approximately four weeks before the next discussion.

 Plots and Pages meets monthly on the 2nd Monday of the month at 6:30 PM from September to May.